samcorney/Craft-Starter/README.md

 # Craft starter pack

+## Extension of the Pixel and Tonic Happy Lager demo site. https://github.com/pixelandtonic/HappyLager

 ## To get started

 1) Download the latest version of Craft from http://buildwithcraft.com, and copy its craft/app/ folder into the craft/ folder.